scil/symfony-wrap-dolibarr/README.md

+# How do
-use `Legacy Route Loader` at [Migrating an Existing Application to Symfony](https://symfony.com/doc/current/migration.html#booting-symfony-in-a-front-controller), not the simper one `Front Controller with Legacy Bridge`.
+- use `Legacy Route Loader` at [Migrating an Existing Application to Symfony](https://symfony.com/doc/current/migration.html#booting-symfony-in-a-front-controller), not the simper one `Front Controller with Legacy Bridge`.

-Why are the dolibarr global vars needed to be defined before require dolibarr script?
+- dolibarr global vars are defined before require dolibarr script.
+Why?

+- use `error_reporting`  to ignore E_DEPRECATED

 # Start